Stojj2/Portfolio-Project-1/README.md

   - Very Much inspiration came from Code Institutes [Love Running](https://github.com/Code-Institute-Solutions/love-running-2.0-sourcecode) project.
 The HTML code was in great help for implementing the sign-up form in this website

   - Code Institute student [template](https://github.com/Code-Institute-Org/gitpod-full-template) for Gitpod was used for this project

+  - Mentor **Rohit Sharma** helped me alot in this project for pointing my focus in the right direction
+  - Slack forum for support.
+Cred to *peer-code-review* channel on slack for reviewing and feedback my project